-Safe Voices also provides transitional housing for elder victims of intimate partner violence through collaboration with the Elder Institute of Maine.
-This residential program lasts up to two years and provides unique and specialized services that are critical to helping elders attain and maintain stable lives and quality living while transitioning to permanent housing.
+Safe Voices also provides support and housing navigation for elder victims of intimate partner violence through collaboration with the Elder Institute of Maine.
+This program lasts up to two years and provides unique and specialized services that are critical to helping elders attain and maintain stable lives and quality living while transitioning to permanent housing.

 What to expect from our Housing Program:

 - Assistance in accessing and maintaining safe permanent housing

 - Assistance with help in developing a long-term safety plan

 - Referrals for childcare resources and parenting support